dhthwy/r/README.md

 # r

+"Speaking of control.
+I didn't even have enough to arrange lunch or coffee.
+I didn't even have enough to sway you to give me a few minutes after all I did all of that - no, I was rejected more than once in that fashion.

+Takes class and grace to understand how FUCKED UP that is.
+No. You don't have either of these things.

+I believe that's a fact.
+You can pretend to have some, but you don't, and you never will.
+It's not who you are."

+---

 "Had you shown me a little class then I wouldn't even be writing this.

 You wouldn't understand class though.
 You can read about it, but you don't understand it.
 You're simply not wired or raised for it.